someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 Now that we've set up our project, we can start creating our infrastructure app.

+Let's start with a very short 7 lines demo app, just to test that our environment is set up correctly.
+When we've got that working, we'll add the code for our infrastructure app.

 In your text editor create a new file called `app.py` inside the `resoto-app` directory and add the following lines:

 ```python